University Handbook, Section F:

 - If ACT, Inc. results are not available, students can be admitted but requested to take the ACT at the next available time for use in advising.

 - Transfer students are required to have official copies of their previous college academic work sent directly to the Office of Undergraduate Admissions.
-More information for military transfer students can be found on the admissions’ webpage, http://consider.k-state.edu/admissions/military.htm.
+See more information for military transfer students.

 - Official copies of high school transcripts are required, but to expedite admissions in cases of emergency, a transcript from the Army 201 file or an unofficial copy will be accepted pending receipt of an official copy to confirm decision.